aws/aws-pgsql-odbc/docs/using-the-aws-driver/limitless/limitless.md

 ![DSN window example for disabling connection pool](img/connection_pool.png)

-### Regarding Service IDs
+### Auto-generated Service IDs

-If the limitless service ID parameter is unset, the cluster ID of the limitless database is used to identify the limitless monitor for that limitless database.
+If the limitless service ID parameter is left blank or unset, the limitless service ID is automatically set to the cluster ID of the limitless database.

 ## Sample Code